Title

 7. Repair kit and tools: if applicable for your activities, be sure to pack any tools that may be needed to repair or do basic maintenance.

-8. Food: okay, so this is obvious… but many forget the necessary items to accompany food such as a can opener, or forks/spoons/knives, or even a garbage bag.
-Think through what all you will need to enjoy eating the food you’ve packed.
+8. Food: many forget the necessary items to accompany food such as a can opener, utensils, or even garbage bags.
+Think through all you will need to enjoy eating the food you’ve packed.

 9. Hydration: people often need more water than they take, so don’t underestimate your water intake.
 Pack extra!